Yuniac/Mustafa-Mahmoud/README.md

-This branch's purpose is to transform the previously static website (On main branch) into an non-static one where users can create accounts, data is fetched from a database, the website uses server side-rendering, etc
+This branch's purpose is to transform the previously static website (on Main branch) into an non-static one where users can create accounts, data is fetched from a database, the website uses server side-rendering, etc.